pyranid/pyranid/README.md

 Pyranid is a zero-runtime-dependency library, but applications still need to provide the JDBC driver for their database.
 PostgreSQL-specific helpers such as JSONB, `text[]`, and pgvector parameters require pgjdbc on the application classpath; pgvector also requires the database extension to be installed.

 [`Database.build()`](https://javadoc.pyranid.com/com/pyranid/Database.Builder.html#build()) does not validate connectivity or inspect JDBC metadata.
 If you do not configure [`Database.Builder::databaseType(...)`](https://javadoc.pyranid.com/com/pyranid/Database.Builder.html#databaseType(com.pyranid.DatabaseType)), Pyranid detects the database type lazily when code first requests database-type-sensitive behavior.
 Calling [`Database::getDatabaseType()`](https://javadoc.pyranid.com/com/pyranid/Database.html#getDatabaseType()) outside an active query may acquire a fresh connection; configure `databaseType(...)` explicitly when using small pools, database proxies, or startup paths that must avoid surprise connection checkouts.

+`Database.Builder::timeZone(...)` controls how zone-less `TIMESTAMP` values are interpreted when mapping to instant-based Java types.
+It also controls binding if `ambiguousTimestampBindingStrategy(TIMESTAMP_WITHOUT_TIME_ZONE)` is enabled for drivers that cannot report identifying timestamp parameter metadata.

 A [`Database`](https://javadoc.pyranid.com/com/pyranid/Database.html) instance has one effective [`DatabaseType`](https://javadoc.pyranid.com/com/pyranid/DatabaseType.html).
 If one application talks to multiple database products, create one `Database` per product and configure each explicitly.